 Unlike many other parts of the world, Scandinavia leaves the top off their sandwiches – an “open sandwich.”
 And the Danes are the experts.
 Smørrebrød consists of cold meats or fish, spreads and dressings, and lots of fresh garnishes.

-There are many other variations, so it is to pick one that appeals to you the most.
+There are many other variations, so pick one that appeals to you the most.

 In the afternoon, we recommend you spend the entire afternoon at Tivoli Gardens.
-The area contains not only beautiful gardens but also shops, roller coaster rides, restaurants, and musical entertainment.
+The area contains beautiful gardens, shops, roller coaster rides, restaurants, and musical entertainment.
 It’s an excellent place for the whole family, right in the middle of the city.
 During the Christmas holidays, Tivoli hosts the most beautiful Christmas market.

 Restaurant Flammen is just a block from Tivoli Gardens and a great place to get dinner in the evening.